Joining and Managing Digital Communities and Online Groups

 Which digital communities and online groups should I join?

-The best online groups are managed by facilitators and are used for planned discussions, or interviews with leading figures, or question and answer sessions.
-Look for groups with relevant up-to-date content, and active members.
-Sometimes a personal recommendation is the best guide.
+The best digital communities and online groups are managed by facilitators and are used for planned discussions, or interviews with leading figures, or question and answer sessions.

-- updates, alerts or digests of activity, so that you don't have to receive a copy of every post made to a group, but can keep in touch with what is going on
+- You can choose to receive updates, alerts or digests of activity, so that you don't have to receive a copy of every post made to a group, but can keep in touch with what is going on.

-- the ability to share files or links to useful content with your peers
+- You can share files or links to useful content with your peers.

-- online member profiles, so that you can see who is contributing, and can build your own online reputation.
+- It has online member profiles so that you can see who is contributing and you can build your own online reputation.